BrianHenryIE/bh-wp-logger/README.md

 ## TODO

-* Auto-delete old logs
 * Check log directory is not publicly accessible
 * Use [Code prettify](https://github.com/googlearchive/code-prettify) on the context json
 * Paging and filtering
 * Hyperlinks in messages
-* Log notice should dismiss when the log page is visited
-* Record timestamp the logs were last viewed at, make the plugins.php link bold if new logs are present.
+* ~~Record timestamp the logs were last viewed at, make the plugins.php link bold if new logs are present.~~
+* ~~Auto-delete old logs~~
+* ~~Log notice should dismiss when the log page is visited~~

 # Status

 Very much a v0.1.

+I'll start to use Semver once I've caught up with WPCS, PhpStan and PhpUnit.

 ## Contributing